-I have written about a certain Sarah Sharp (now Sage Sharp) and their attacks on Linus.
+I have written about a certain S. Sharp (formerly Sarah, now Sage) and their attacks on Linus.
 As everyone knows by now, the Linux Kernel Team has decided to adopt a Code of Conduct – and without failure and according to the expectations of many – within the shortest time the CoC was used not in the intended way to create a positive atmosphere, but to attack fellow developers, in this case Ted Tso.

 S. Sharp has decided to call him out as a “rape apologist”, based on two postings of him to the LCA2011-Chat mailing list.
 The lovely Geek Feminism Wiki has archived these two page, here is the first and here the second post.